Skip to content

 3. Score slitting (crush slitting)

-Each rewind method can be a standalone process or built into an in-line process on a rotary machine press.
+Each rewind method can be standalone or built into an in-line process on a rotary machine press.
 Rewind slitting is more versatile due to the range of options and can achieve tighter tolerances.

 What Are the Types of Rewind Roll Slitting Methods?